Europe

 3. Small businesses ("Kleinunternehmer")

-Small businesses in Germany, known as "Kleinunternehmer," are also obligated to issue invoices for their supplies, despite being exempt from charging VAT.
+Small businesses in Germany, known as "Kleinunternehmer," are also obligated to issue invoices or e-invoices for their supplies, despite being exempt from charging VAT.
 However, these invoices must not display or include VAT amounts.

 4. Business-to-consumer (B2C) sales within the EU

-For B2C sales of goods to private individuals in other EU countries, German businesses must issue invoices if they are not using the Union One Stop Shop (OSS) scheme.
+For B2C sales of goods to private individuals in other EU countries, German businesses must issue invoices or e-invoices if they are not using the Union One Stop Shop (OSS) scheme.

 5. Exempt services

-While certain services may be exempt from VAT, businesses in Germany are still required to issue invoices when supplying these services to other businesses, with a few exceptions.
-Enty can help you create and manage invoices easily, ensuring compliance with the German VAT invoice requirements across various business scenarios.
+While certain services may be exempt from VAT, there are still invoicing requirements for businesses in Germany to issue invoices when supplying these services to other businesses, with a few exceptions.
+Enty can help you create and manage mandatory e-invoicing process easily, ensuring compliance with the German VAT and invoicing requirements across various business scenarios.
 What’s even cooler - you don’t have to worry about VAT yourself - simply start creating an invoice, input company number and the VAT will be applied automatically.

 Invoice contents

-When it comes to the contents of invoices, German VAT regulations have specific requirements to ensure clarity and compliance.
-Whether you're issuing a standard invoice or a simplified one for small amounts, it's essential to include elements described below.
+When it comes to the contents of invoices, German VAT regulations have specific invoicing requirements to ensure clarity and compliance.
+Whether you're issuing standard paper invoices or a simplified one for small amounts, it's essential to include elements described below for the party that is supposed to receive invoices.

 Mandatory information